 When do I go to the Design Centre?

 Once you’ve signed the Agreement of Purchase and Sale, our Design Centre will contact you to book an appointment.
 We require that you choose your interior colours within 14 days of finalizing the conditions of your purchase, so it’s important to schedule your appointment as soon as you can.

-Tarion Warranty Corporation regulates Ontario’s new home building industry.
-Operating for more than 40 years, Tarion licenses all new home and condominium builders in the province and ensures that all new homeowners receive the warranty coverage they’re legally entitled to.
-For more information, visit the Tarion website.
+HCRA is the Home Construction Regulatory Authority that regulates Ontario’s new home building industry.
+HCRA licenses all new home and condominium builders in the province and ensures that all new homeowners receive the warranty coverage they’re legally entitled to.
+For more information, visit www.hcraontario.ca.

 An overview of the purchase process is outlined here.

 When you buy a new Valecraft home, we typically request that you sign a reservation form to put a hold on your desired lot while we prepare the Agreement of Purchase and Sale (APS).
 The form specifies the lot number and proposed home style, as well as the date by which you’re required to sign the APS in order to secure the lot.
 The reservation is non-binding for both you and Valecraft and may be canceled at any time prior to signing the APS.
-A fully refundable deposit is required with the reservation: $1,000 for a townhome and single home, and $5,000 for a condo.
+A fully refundable deposit is required with the reservation: $5,000 for a townhome and single home.

-Nothing to worry about there – you’re in good hands!
-In 36 years of business, Valecraft has never delayed or missed a closing date.
+You’re in good hands!
+In the past 37 years of business, Valecraft has never delayed or missed a closing date.
 It’s a point of pride for us.
-We will deliver your home by the agreed-upon closing date, and we have the track record to back up that promise.
+Due to the Covid-19 government regulations, we’ve had some delays.
+We have since adjusted the timelines and will deliver your home as agreed-upon.

 In general, you will want to choose an established builder with the right communication skills, experience, and professional reputation to get the job done – someone you can trust, and who will deal with you fairly and professionally.